-Approved products are randomly selected for analysis annually to ensure that they continue to meet the nutritional guidelines.
+Approved products are randomly selected for analysis as part of our audit checks to ensure that they continue to meet the nutritional guidelines.
 Analysis will be carried out by independent laboratories using official methods of AOAC and / or alternative methods shown to be equivalent to that of AOAC.
 Analytical results are to be compared against the guidelines for acceptability and food companies will be notified of their results.
 Any food companies whose products fail to meet the nutritional guidelines will be investigated.
 Finally, the approved products, which no longer meet the nutritional guidelines, will be disqualified from the Programme.